spcuff/COVID-19-Final-Project/README.md

 [![Watch the video](thumbnail.JPG)](https://youtu.be/sOm6ekSrJF4)

+The strength of this approach is the versitility of the editing tool and the ability to overlay interstitial content on the map.
+This provided the opportunity to tell more of the story than a static map or stand alone GIF, both of which require some additional context to inform the audience.
+The downside to this method is that it does require video editing experience to make a truly polished product, and the time it takes the software to package and export the file.
+There are likely far greater capabilities with the animation tool, like cutting to the dynamic line graph shown in the GIF, that are simply beyond my skills.
+However, it was an interesting use of software functionality that often go unused in the academic setting.

 ## Data Processing
 Getting to the point of even having a functional feature layer from the raw COVID-19 case data presented a number of interesting obstacles to overcome.
 We drew on the New York Times’ publically-available covid dataset for the number of daily reported cases by county.
 Unfortunately for the purposes of joining that data to a shapefile, the Times’ dataset grouped all counties together in New York City and Kansas City without a corresponding FIPS code.
 It additionally dropped the leading 0 for all counties with a 4-digit FIPS code.